lena-nahrwold/3dtrees_Smart_Tile/README.md

 Merge overlapping segmented point cloud tiles into a single homogeneous point cloud with consistent instance IDs.

+TreeDivNet: For the data processing the data was tiled into 200m & 300m tiles with an overlap of 30m in each direction.

 ## Overview

 The tile merger takes **overlapping segmented LAZ tiles** (with potentially different instance segmentations in overlap regions) and produces a **single merged point cloud** where: